daryllxd/lifelong-learning/programming/ruby/rails/agile-web-development-with-rails.md

 7. Iteration C3: Use helper to format price.
 8. Iteration C4: Functional test of controllers.
 9. Iteration D1: Finding a cart.

-what html template to use

-easies place to get 1st world citizenship